 If thou faint in the day of adversity, thy strength is small.

 Great men and women do not quit.
-They are winners.
+They are overcomers.
 They ignore difficulties, resist tiredness, and fight opposition.
 They know negative events will come, so they prepare for them, and they fight through them.
 Only the weak fail or quit when the going gets tough.

 How great are you?
 How strong are you?
 If you are often frustrated, defeated, thinking about giving up, or actually do give up at times, then you are weak.
 King Solomon here encourages you to greater commitment and resolve by telling you that you can succeed.